BenjaminJacobs1/JoinTeam/README.md

 	and defaultskill=750 parameter
 -	restrict the case where a player want to join the team with less people but decrease balance.
 	Depending on the number of people in RR, and the skill of those peoples.
+-	Improve notifcations, so the players know excatly why they cannot join a team.

 Note:
 Test folder comes from Shine github repository and is only present on github.